 It’s a common question: “why do I talk in my sleep?”
 Before we dive into the reasons that you might be sleep talking, let’s first look at the definition.

-The National Sleep Foundation describes sleep talking as a sleep disorder that is “talking during sleep without being aware of it.”
+In short, sleep talking is a sleep disorder in which someone “talks during their sleep without being aware of it.”
 Sleep talking can occur during any stage of sleep, and according to scientific studies, is not necessarily linked to dreaming.
 It has been found, though, that in stages 1 and 2 of sleep, people may have entire conversations with complete sentences while in stages 3 and 4, speech may be restricted to moans and gibberish.

 Has your partner ever murmured their ex-girlfriend’s name in their sleep?
 Try not to hold it against them, says sleep specialist Michael Breus, Ph.D.: “There’s no data to suggest that [sleep talking] is either predictive in nature or gives you a window into their subconscious or anything like that.”
 Both sleep scientists and the law have agreed that sleep talking is not a product of consciousness or rational thinking, and therefore cannot be used in court.
 In fact, it’s impossible for our brains to make up new people in our dreams, so all dreams have familiar faces in them and it’s quite common to dream about people you closely know.

 Sleep talking can cause embarrassment or can annoy others, which can sometimes lead to the sleep talker not wanting to leave the house at night, or not wanting to have others sleep over.
 This can affect people’s social lives and relationships.
 If this is true for you or someone you know, it’s time to seek help with your sleep talking.